Estonian Centre Party: European representation

-In the European Parliament, the Estonian Center Party sits in the Renew Europe group with one MEP.

-In the European Committee of the Regions, the Estonian Center Party sits in the Renew Europe CoR group, with one alternate member for the 2020–2025 mandate.
+The Estonian Centre Party currently has two members of the European Parliament, one of whom sits in the Renew Europe group and the other of whom sits in the European Conservatives and Reformists group.
+In the European Committee of the Regions, the Estonian Centre Party sits in the Renew Europe CoR group, with one full and one alternate member for the 2020–2025 mandate.
+Andres Jaadla is the Deputy Coordinator of the COTER Commission.